vishalmakwana111/blogify-fullstack-praella/README.md

 - Login/logout with email or username support
 - JWT-based authentication with refresh tokens
 - Password change with current password verification
-- Forgot password with secure token-based reset
-- Role-based access control (USER, ADMIN, MODERATOR)

 ### 📝 **Blog Management**
 - Create, edit, and delete blog posts
 - Rich text content with title, description, and tags
-- Cover image upload support
 - Draft and published post states
-- Tag system for categorization and filtering
+- Tag system for categorization
 - User can only edit/delete their own posts
 - Post deletion protected when comments exist